theotherphil/imagecli/CONTRIBUTING.md

   macro for this unless you have good reason not to.
 * Add the new op to the list in `image_ops::parse_image_op`.
 * Add the new op to `image_ops::documentation`.
-* Regenerate README.md using the command line above.
+* Regenerate GUIDE.md using the command line above.

-### Updating the README
+### Updating the GUIDE

-Do not edit README.md directly - instead update README_template.txt and run the command line above.
+Do not edit GUIDE.md directly - instead update GUIDE_template.txt and run the command line above.